 - Each player takes turns in placing their marks in the 3-by-3 playing board.

 - The goal is to place the same marks in the playing board either vertically, horizontally, or diagonally.

 - The player or group who gets the highest point wins!

 Add a Twist: Make the kids dance and model their marks before they can place it on the playing board!

 7. Find Me!

-If you have plenty of random items in your backyard, then you should play this game with your kids!
+If you have plenty of random items in your backyard, then you should play this family game with your kids!
 It is kind of similar to the “Bring Me” type of games, only that you already have an item in your hand, and your kids must look for a similar item around the place.

 Games like this one don’t need any equipment since everything can be found mostly in your backyard!
 It is not only resourceful, but it will also encourage your kids to discover new things on their own.